EslamHosney/NU-CIT-610-Cloud-Computing-Experimental-Work-G3/README.md

 ## Abstract
 This simple python code is used to illustrate the main ideas for DevOps and cloud native applicaitons.
-I used CircleCI for my pipeline which follow the below steps (all screenshots could be found in Udacity-DevOps-Engineer-Capstone SC.pdf) the project has 2 braches dev where all teh changes related to teh code and scanning are initiatted main for the delpoyment
+I used CircleCI for my pipeline which follow the below steps (all screenshots could be found in NU-CIT-610-Cloud-Computing-Experimental-Work-G3.pdf) where all the changes related to teh code and scanning are initiatted main for the delpoyment

 ## Lint code
-the first step of the pipeline is to check the code syntax which is done by pylint
+The first step of the pipeline is to check the code syntax which is done by pylint

 ## Lint Docker
 Then check the docker file for any typos by hadolint

 ## Test App
-The i used pytest to test the flask app I am running
+Then I used pytest to test the flask app I am running

 ## Security test
 Used bandit to scan my python code for vulnerabilities